 The holders of each share of Series A-1 redeemable convertible preferred stock were entitled to voting rights equal to the number of shares of Class A common stock into which the shares of Series A-1 redeemable convertible preferred stock were then convertible.
-The holders of Series A-1 redeemable convertible preferred stock were then convertible and on an as-converted to common stock basis.
+The holders of Series A-1 redeemable convertible preferred stock voted together with the holders of common stock as a single class and on an as-converted to common stock basis.
 The holders of Series A-2 redeemable convertible preferred stock were not entitled to any voting rights.